MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-azure-cosmos-db-sql-api-sdk/includes/6-configure-connectivity-mode.md

 - That you will use the default consistency level for the account with your read requests
 - That you will connect directly to data nodes for requests

 > &#128221; There are other assumptions that are not listed here.
-These assumptions can also be changes.
+These assumptions can also be configured with the **CosmosClient** class.

 To configure the client, you will need to create an instance of the **CosmosClientOptions** class and pass in that instance as the last parameter to the **CosmosClient** constructor.
 Here are two examples using the constructors discussed earlier in this module.